Studying Impact and Intent of Design: Conjecture Mapping for Affect-Centered Analysis: Introduction

 \section{Introduction}

-For years, physics education researchers and physics organizations have argued that relevant physics instruction encompasses computation~\cite{caballero2020advancing, caballero2024computing,behringerengelhardt, behringer, oddencaballero, landau, chonackywinch}.
-Numerous individuals and institutions have taken steps towards this educational goal in varied manners (e.g.,~\cite{roundy2015look, fuller2006numerical, landau, chonackywinch, gavrin, picup, roos, paradigms, caballero2014model, StThomas, cook2008computation, serbanescu2011putting}).
-One such approach is to integrate computation into physics courses so that students encounter computation in a physics context.
-In this model, computation is deeply and deliberately scaffolded across the curriculum so that students both gain computational skills and physics knowledge simultaneously.
+For years, physics education researchers and physics organizations have argued that authentic physics instruction includes training in scientific computation~\cite{caballero2020advancing, caballero2024computing,behringerengelhardt, behringer, oddencaballero, landau, chonackywinch}.
+Numerous individual instructors and institutions have taken steps towards this educational goal in various ways (e.g.,~\cite{roundy2015look, fuller2006numerical, landau, chonackywinch, gavrin, picup, roos, paradigms, caballero2014model, StThomas, cook2008computation, serbanescu2011putting}).
+One such approach is to integrate computation into a sequence of physics courses so that students encounter computation in a physics context, rather than as a stand-alone course in computer science.
+In this model, computation is deeply and deliberately scaffolded across the curriculum so that students gain both computational skills and physics knowledge simultaneously.